-The School offers programs on a clock hour basis using the module system with class starts and admissions conducted throughout the year.
-Please see our Academic Calendar Start Dates Schedule at the end of this catalog for the specific module starting dates.
+National Career Education offers programs on a clock hour basis using the module system with class starts and admissions conducted throughout the year.
+Please see our Academic Start Dates Schedule in this catalog for the specific module starting dates.

 Admission Requirements